 Got some wrong?
 That’s normal.

 Every ein or eine depends on knowing the gender first.
-Is it der Tisch or das Tisch?
-Without the correct gender, you can’t choose the right indefinite article in any case.
-The Article Trainer drills 600+ essential nouns until the genders stick.
+Is it der Wein or das Wein? die Butter or der Butter?
+Without the correct gender, you can’t choose the right article in any case.
+The Article Trainer drills 1,000+ essential nouns filtered to your level (A1–C1), shows you the rule behind every mistake, and uses spaced repetition so the genders actually stick.

 ❌ Wrong: Ich sehe ein Mann.